Tejashwi defends INDIA bloc's boycott of 'pro-BJP' news anchors | Politics

 - India

-Bihar Deputy Chief Minister Tejashwi Yadav on Friday defended the opposition INDIA bloc's decision to boycott alleged pro-BJP news anchors.
+Bihar Deputy Chief Minister Tejashwi Yadav has defended the opposition INDIA bloc's decision to boycott alleged pro-BJP news anchors.

-The RJD leader was talking to reporters here, upon his return from Delhi, where the decision to this effect was taken during a coordination committee meeting of the INDIA coalition.
+The RJD leader was talking to reporters here on Friday, upon his return from Delhi, where the decision to this effect was taken during a coordination committee meeting of the INDIA coalition.

 He also admonished his party colleague and cabinet minister Chandra Shekhar for his controversial remarks on Ramcharitmanas.